lsst-dm/dm_dev_guide/services/batch.rst

 Jobs can be submitted to the **Slurm Cluster** from any of the above submit nodes.

-To report system issues, log into `LSST JIRA <https://jira.lsstcorp.org/>`_ and file a `JIRA ticket in the IT Helpdesk Support <https://ls.st/ihsticket>`_ project tagging NCSA as the responsible organization.
+To report system issues, please submit an :doc:`IHS ticket <ldf-tickets>` tagging NCSA as the responsible organization.

 .. _batch-connect: